-What is Depreciation Tax Shield?
+What Is Depreciation Tax Shield?

 Depreciation Tax Shield is the tax saved resulting from the deduction of depreciation expense from the taxable income and can be calculated by multiplying the tax rate with the depreciation expense.
 Companies using accelerated depreciation methods (higher depreciation in initial years) are able to save more taxes due to higher value of tax shield.
-However, the straight-line depreciation method, the depreciation shield is lower.

-Depreciation Tax Shield Formula
+Depreciation Tax Shield Explained

 Depreciation tax shield = Tax Rate x Depreciation Expense